Madobyte/weather-app/README.md

 Refactoring the flow of the code.
 I realized that it's better to get the data from the API _on window load_, _after location prompt_, or _by user request_ via the search bar.
 Used `localStorage` to store fetched data.

 Finally, got the geolocation API to work.

+Added `dragEvent` for desktop users.

+**02/25/2021**
+Added a toggle to change temperature units from metric to imperial and vice versa.